Once upon a time, there was a magic portal to an extraordinary realm

 As the 1980s pressed on, King's Castle Land grew no more.
 Rather, it started shrinking.
 Decaying.

-The King's toy store, once considered the best in the area, fell by the wayside among new corporate chains
+The King's Castle Toy Store, once considered the best in the area, fell by the wayside among new corporate chains

 who had no interest in maintaining a full scale amusement park.